mgamio/blog/_posts/2020-04-09-optimize-online-purchases.markdown

 **Assumption #1 – Given an array of products ordered by value, return the most valuable products**

 We start defining a java test creating a new BasketOptimized class.
+For naming variables, you can read [clean code](https://codersite.dev/clean-code/){:target="_blank"}.

 {% highlight ruby %}
 public class BasketOptimizedTest {